-Outcome/Results: Amount of scholarship funds raised showed directional improvement, with a very impressive increase of \$3.51 million over baseline.
-The amount listed does not include an additional \$345,000 documented in FY18 that are designated in planned gifts for scholarships to be realized in the future.
+Outcome/Results: Amount of scholarship funds raised showed directional improvement, with a very impressive increase of \$1.58 million over baseline.
+The amount listed does not include an additional \$975,000 designated in planned gifts for scholarships that will be realized in the future.
+As state support has diminished and tuition has increased to fill the funding gap, an additional financial burden has fallen on students and their families.
+To help fund that gap, the current capital campaign, Proven.Promise.PittState., has scholarships as one of its four areas of focus, through FY21.